satoshi-s-vision/PayPaw-Payment/README.md

 # PayPaw.org 💰🐶🐾 PayPaw - It is too easy.

-Project for Devcon2 (Bytom Blockchain) https://devcon.bytom.io/

 Accept BTM payment with paypaw checkout!
-Take a look at this sample page, Note: user_id is your user_id in Paypaw.org
+Take a look at this sample page, Note: user_id is your user_id in https://paypaw.org

     1. Sign up with your BTM Vapor wallet address and become a recipient